romansod/FS-Journal/README.md

 # FS-Journal
-This feature is intended to give a local context to ones file system, hopefully easy enough to use that it can be paired with git
+This feature is intended to give a local context to ones file system